Vast collections of information are stored in HTML files distributed over millions

 or the name of the game, a full-text search engine was not implemented.
 We have

-developed some sample XQuery queries that allow for a different kind of retrieval of game
+developed some sample XQuery queries that allow for a different kind of retrieval

 Alternative access to the reviews